hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_synapse_spark.html.markdown

 * `identity` - (Optional) A `identity` block as defined below.
 Changing this forces a new Machine Learning Synapse Spark to be created.

+* `local_auth_enabled` - (Optional) Whether local authentication methods is enabled.
+Defaults to `true`.
+Changing this forces a new Machine Learning Synapse Spark to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Machine Learning Synapse Spark.
 Changing this forces a new Machine Learning Synapse Spark to be created.

 ---